Pope Pius XI and Judaism

-The relations between Pope Pius XI and Judaism during his reign from 1922 to 1939 are generally regarded as good.
-The pontiff was particularly opposed to antisemitism, an important issue at the time when Nazi Germany was rising.
-Certain favourable opinions of Pius XI were subsequently used to attack the perceived silence of Pope Pius XII.
+The relations between Pope Pius XI and Judaism during his tenure from 1922 to 1939 are generally regarded as good.
+The pontiff was particularly and vocally opposed to antisemitism, an important issue at the time when Nazi Germany was rising.
+In 1938, he famously declared, "Spiritually we are all Semites".

 Opus sacerdotale Amici Israel

 The Clerical Association of Friends of Israel was an organization of Catholic priests, including many bishops and cardinals, that operated within the Catholic Church from 1926 to 1928.
 Its purpose was to convert the Jews to Catholicism.

 It requested that the word "perfidis", which described the Jews during the Good Friday Prayer for the Jews, be removed.
 The Congregation of Rites responded on 25 March 1928 by ordering the suppression of the Association.
 Pope Pius XI had asked Alfredo Ildefonso Schuster, a member of the Friends of Israel and a prominent Benedictine abbot who became Cardinal Archbishop of Milan in 1929, to explore a compromise.
 The Secretary of State Rafael Merry del Val replied that the group had become tools of the Jews' plot to "penetrate everywhere in Society" and "reconstitute the reign of Israel in opposition to Christ and his Church."
 He ordered the group to confine itself to prayers only.
 Pius said that del Val's response caused him "a feeling of pain".
 The official publication La Civiltà Cattolica explained the action in a story headlined The Judaic Danger and the "Friends of Israel."
 Its author drew a distinction between race-based anti-Semitism, which it condemned, and the need for Catholics to maintain a "healthy perception of danger coming from the Jews" through their influence on politics and religion as well as their association with revolution since 1789.